je-nunez/a_gnu_libc_interceptor_via_rtld_audit/README.md

       https://sourceware.org/bugzilla/show_bug.cgi?id=18177

-(other people has appended more details on the LD_AUDIT implementation in dl-runtime.c) but this bug seems to be unrelated to my logical bug that I'm still investigating here.
+(other people has appended more details on the LD_AUDIT implementation in dl-runtime.c) but this bug seems to be unrelated to my logical bug described in the first paragraph that I'm still investigating here.